fjall-rs/fjall/fjall/README.md

 LSM-tree; however, write operations across partitions are atomic as they are persisted in a single database-level journal, which will be recovered after a crash.

-Please note, keys and values are limited to 2^16 bytes.
+Keys are limited to 65536 bytes, values are limited to 2^32 bytes.
 As is normal with any kind of storage engine, larger keys and values have a bigger performance impact.

 For the underlying LSM-tree implementation, see: <https://crates.io/crates/lsm-tree>.